rtsearcy/wq-models-high-frequency-data/README.md

 # wq-models-high-frequency-data

-Develop predictive models for water quality at your beach using high-frequency sample data
+Develop predictive models for water quality at your beach using high-frequency (HF) sample data

 The scripts in the repository are what I used when aggregating data, exploring trends, and developing and testing models for Searcy and Boehm, 2021.
 "A Day at the Beach: Enabling Coastal Water Quality Prediction with High-Frequency Sampling and Data-Driven Models" (DOI: https://doi.org/10.1021/acs.est.0c06742).